How to create an 8-page book out of a single sheet of paper, with NO staples or glue required!

 Here’s what it looks like when I’m drawing a new story, from blank paper to completed P*I.E. process!

-Drawing a 1-Sheet Mini-Comic: “Woogums Goes for a Walk”
+Drawing a 1-Sheet Mini-Comic: “Woogums Goes for a Walk

-FOLD & SHARE MULTIPLE COPIES!:
+FOLD & SHARE MULTIPLE COPIES of your 1-Sheet Mini:

-How to Fold a PRINTED (COPIED) 1-Sheet Mini
+How to Fold a Printed “1-Sheet” Mini:

-FORMAT NOTES:
+1-SHEET FORMAT NOTES:

 PRO: